tobyhodges/fair-research-software/episodes/08-code-correctness.md

 We will now look into what makes a good test suite and good practices for testing code.

 Let’s start by considering the following scenario.
-A collaborator on our project has sent us the following code which adds a new column to our data containing the `crew_size` values capturing the number of astronauts participating in any given spacewalk.
+A collaborator on our project has sent us the following code which adds a new column called `crew_size` to our data containing the number of astronauts participating in any given spacewalk.
 How do we know that it works as intended and that it will not break the rest of our code?
 For this, we need to write a test suite with a comprehensive coverage of the new code.